harshlal028/webauthn/Security-&-privacy-self-review:-WebAuthn-Large-Blob-Extension.md

    For WebAuthn in general, see [security](https://w3c.github.io/webauthn/#sctn-security-considerations) and [privacy](https://w3c.github.io/webauthn/#sctn-privacy-considerations).
 While it is possible to store PII on a large blob, this is no different to associating PII to a given credential server-side.

    Each authenticator type might choose to protect this information from offline attackers in posession of a user's device in different ways.
-CTAP 2.1 does so by:
+CTAP 2.1 (at the time, the only protocol with support for this feature) does so by:
      * [Protecting reading of the large blob array](https://fidoalliance.org/specs/fido-v2.1-rd-20201208/fido-client-to-authenticator-protocol-v2.1-rd-20201208.html#largeBlobsRW) (the underlying storage) with user verification (i.e. requiring a PIN / fingerprint / etc) when configured.
      * Encrypting each blob with a per-credential key that is only disclosed during registration & assertion.
-Assertions can be mandated to require user verification through the mandatory "credProtect" extension.
+Assertions can be mandated to require user verification through the [credProtect](https://fidoalliance.org/specs/fido-v2.1-rd-20201208/fido-client-to-authenticator-protocol-v2.1-rd-20201208.html#sctn-credProtect-extension) extension.

 4. How do the features in your specification deal with sensitive information?